Living Sounds Hearing Centre has an Audiologist on our team to provide their expertise.

 What do Audiologists do?

-- Assess and diagnose hearing and balance disorders in infants, children, and adults
+- Assess and diagnose hearing and balance disorders in adults

 - Refer patients to physicians when their hearing problem needs medical or surgical evaluation